tsouche/learn-kubernetes/tutorial-4-stateful-app.md

 ## 4.6 - Conclusion

 I am not completely satisfied with this example: obviously, it show how easy it is to handle an application on top of Kubernetes, but it does not drill into the challenges of implementing statefulness on Kubernetes.
-To be improved and continued...
+To be improved and continued... in Part 5 :-)